mewhubHawk/Solar-polar/README.md

 ## What is the true colour of the sun?

-If you ask someone who knows a bit about astronomy will tell you that the sun belongs to a catergory of stars known as 'Yellow Dwarfs' so it's ok to assume it is yellow?
+If you ask someone who knows a bit about stars they will tell you that the Sun belongs to a category of stars known as 'Yellow Dwarfs' so it's ok to assume it is yellow?

 No, like all yellow dwarf stars, the sun is COMPLETELY white.

-### So why do human eyes see it as yellow?
+## So why do human eyes see it as yellow?

+The white light of the sun is scattered by the Earth's atmosphere.

-it's because of earth's atmosphere, light that has a long wavelength in the yellow and red part of the spectrum passes through the atmosphere best of all. light whith shorter wavelengths, in the green to violet spectrum (which the sun mostly emits) gets dissipated to a greater degree by the atmosphere.
+Light that has a long wavelength in the yellow and red part of the spectrum passes through the atmosphere best of all.
+Light with shorter wavelengths, in the green to violet spectrum (which the sun mostly sends out) gets scattered more by the atmosphere.

-The effect of this is to make the sun seem yellow!
+This makes the Sun seem yellow and the sky look blue!

 ## Is the Earth perfectly spherical?

+If you ask someone who knows a bit about geometry they will tell you that the Earth is an oblate spheroid, which is a squashed sphere.

-it might have been once but not now because the Earth is changing shape due to constant movement of the contental plates though the rate of it actually moving is tiny.
-However this still has made an effect on the shape of the Earth which is far from perfectly round.
+The Earth is changing shape due to constant movement of the continental plates though the rate of it actually moving is tiny.
+However this still has an effect on the shape of the Earth which is not perfectly round.

+This makes the Earth